Digital Transformation

 What working transformation looks like

-It starts by understanding what users are actually trying to do, where they struggle, and why.
-It looks at how are currently shaped, not just on the surface, but across , teams, and .
-And it challenges whether those journeys need to exist in that form at all.
+When works, it begins with understanding: what users are actually trying to do, where they struggle, and why.
+It looks at how journeys are shaped across , teams, and , and questions whether those journeys need to exist in that form at all.
+The outcomes that follow — shorter journeys, clearer decisions, less effort from the user — don't come from new technology.
+They come from rethinking how the experience works.

 Technology should follow the thinking

+isn't about replacing what you have.
+It's about fixing what isn't working.
 And most of the time, that starts long before a single line of code is written.

 LET'S WORK TOGETHER